janaknpatel95/HotelWebsite/DesignDocument/UserStory.md

 +
 ### View or cancle
 +
-+ abel to view reservasion or cancle reservasion by conformasion number +
++ abel to view reservasion or cancle(Delate) reservasion by conformasion number +
 ### As Admin
 +